Facts about Talc

 Affirmative Litigation

-While continuing to work on LLT’s Plan of Reorganization, we are aggressively challenging the abuses of the judicial system by the mass tort bar and its purported experts with our own affirmative litigation.
+While continuing to work on Red River’s Plan of Reorganization, we are aggressively challenging the abuses of the judicial system by the mass tort bar and its purported experts with our own affirmative litigation.
 We will shine a light on the mass tort bar efforts to push forward with its multi-million-dollar misinformation campaign by proffering “expert” witnesses during trial who spout claims rooted in junk science.

 A Closer Look